wzod/docs/source/containers/run-apps.md

 In the example above, the ~/memdumps directory will be shared between your host and the container.
 Before running the command above, make sure that ~/memdumps exists and that all users have the ability to read from and write to that directory and its contents (i.e., `chmod a+xwr`).

-## MASTIFF Static Analysis Framework
+## MASTIFF Static Analysis Framework: remnux/mastiff

 [MASTIFF](https://github.com/KoreLogicSecurity/mastiff) is a framework for automatically extracting key static properties from suspicious files.